-As with most things, sound preparation is essential if you are to scale up your business.
+As with most things, sound preparation is essential if you plan to scale up and grow your business.
 Getting back to basics could be the best way to prepare for the challenging journey ahead.
 Your business should be in great shape, which means eliminating waste, finding more cost-effective alternatives and other ways to reduce your outgoings.
 Do a SWOT analysis to identify your business' key strengths and weaknesses too.

 Reconsider your prices to find out whether you could be more profitable.
 Maybe it's time to increase your prices?
 Could you make your products and services more appealing?
 How could they be customised for new overseas markets?
 Should you develop new products to win more customers?
 Selling via new channels (eg online if you're not already doing so) might also boost your sales, as could selling via agents or distributors.

 Also take an honest look at your brand.
 Does it need makeover (or something more radical)?
 Involve your staff and customers.
 Again, their input could make your business better placed to scale up and grow.
 Also carry out some market research to update your knowledge.
 This will help you to decide how to scale your business.

 The next step on your journey is to revisit your business plan.
 This not only forces you to detail your growth goals, but also explain exactly how you plan to achieve them.
 Without an up-to-date business plan to remind yourself of your aims you won't be able to judge your progress, and your business may not scale up as quickly or as much as you hope.

 A well-researched business plan can also stop you making bad decisions while seeking to scale up your business, as it will encourage you to stay focused on your growth strategy.
 And without a convincing business plan, underpinned with sound financials, you won't be able to access sources of funding.